 - Using DCFUsing DCFDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
 This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance., the valuation of the firm comes out to be $30/share (pessimistic case) and $45 under (most optimistic case).

 - The highest fair valuation of the company is $50/share when using the Replacement Cost methodReplacement Cost MethodReplacement Cost is the capital amount required to replace the current asset with a similar one at the present market rate.
 Usually, assets replacement occurs when their repair & maintenance charges surge beyond a reasonable level. of valuation.

 - However, the lowest fair valuation comes out to be $20/share when using M&A Transaction Comp valuation.

 Let us assume that you have been provided with the following set of data.
 You want to represent the below data in the best possible graphical format.

 There can be different ways of making graphs on such data; however, they may not provide great insights when we make a regular line graph or the bar graphs.
 Below are the representation (poor) of these regular graphs –

 The problem with this representation is that it is very difficult to interpret this data.

 Again the same problem that it is very difficult to interpret such data.

-With this it is now easy to understand that the solution lies in making the floating column or the bar chart.
+With this, it is now easy to understand that the solution lies in making the floating column or the bar chart in excel.

 Building a Football Field Chart